usatlas/AFdocs/tier3docs/jupyter/SLACJupyterExtraFuncs.md

     * You don't have to do this: if you remove this `scheduler_options= ...` line, DASK will select an available port for you.
 In that case, you can print the `client` object in find out the host:port.
 3. Port forwarding
-    * Open a terminal in Juypyter Lab and find out the host name (use command 'hostname').
+    * Open a terminal in Jupyter Lab and find out the host name (use command 'hostname').
 Let's say you are on host `rome0100`.
     * From your desktop, `ssh -L 8787:rome0100:8787 sdf-login.slac.stanford.edu` .
     * In your web browser, open `http://localhost:8787/status` to access the DASK dashboard.

 ## Use your own Conda environment

-You can use your own [Conda environment](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html#) along with the ATLAS Jupyter enviornment.
+You can use your own [Conda environment](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html#) along with the ATLAS Jupyter environment.
 Suppose you want to setup
-[pyhf](https://github.com/scikit-hep/pyhf) via Conda, and use it in ATLAS Jyputer environment, here is what you can do:
+[pyhf](https://github.com/scikit-hep/pyhf) via Conda, and use it in ATLAS Jupyter environment, here is what you can do:

 Open a Terminal in JupyterLab, you have two choices: "`python3 -m pip install pyhf`" is the easiest way (but not via Conda).
 We want to show how to do this in an Conda environment, and make it available in Jupyter.